F/S lot of Polycarbonate Chocolate Molds- Virginia

 Thank you again.
 If anyone needs the docs, I have them.

 Capacity is about 9 Kg chocolate.
 Is chain driven, low noise.
-Stones in excellent conditions.
+Stones in excellent condition.

 Available in Normandie and Paris region.
 Pick-up preferred